jasp-stats/jasp-desktop/Resources/Help/analyses/ldexponential.md

 - Empirical cumulative distribution: Displays an empirical cumulative distribution plot of the selected variable.

 ## Estimate Parameters
-- Maximum likelihood: Fit the theoretical distribution to the selected variable by maximizing the likelihood function.
-The parameter values specified in Show distribution section serve as starting points for the procedure.
+- Maximum likelihood: Estimates the parameters by the values in the domain at which the likelihood function is maximized.
+The likelihood function fixes the data argument (based on the selected variable) in the theoretical density function and views it as a function of the parameters.
+The optimization procedure is initialized with the values for the parameters entered under "Show Distribution".

 ### Output
 - Estimates: Displays a table with the parameter estimates.
 Changing parametrization changes which parameters are displayed.